Witness’s health stalls Badeh’s trial over alleged N3.97bn fraud - Nigeria Today

 Witness’s health stalls Badeh’s trial over alleged N3.97bn fraud

-Justice Okon Abang adjourned the matter until June 19 to June 22 for continuation of trial.

-The News Agency of Nigeria (NAN) reports that Badeh is standing trial over alleged abuse of office by diverting N3.97billion meant for arms purchase.

-The post Witness’s health stalls Badeh’s trial over alleged N3.97bn fraud appeared first on BusinessDay : News you can trust.
+The post Witness’s health stalls Badeh’s trial over alleged N3.97bn fraud appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share